Saturday, 25 April 2026

 I was flabbergasted.
 Who I, are you sure?
 A soft nod, “With your first delivery in first-class cricket you have taken a wicket.
 Very few bowlers have done so.”
 No wonder!
 I now realized the reason for Chandu Borde, the Maharashtra captain, to give me that ball at the end of the match.
 That’s Subroto Sirkar for you.
 And Rana for me.

-To win victories like these calls for wide and deep study, high intelligence, writing skills and sensitivity.
+To win victories like these calls for wide and deep study, sharp memory, high intelligence, writing skills and sensitivity.
 Very few can do so as easily as Rana does, without any fuss.

 His personal collection of books, periodicals and journals is in thousands.
 Vintage editions.
 Rare copies.
 All neatly kept and lovingly nurtured.
 But newspaper cuttings or drafts of his own writings he just cannot locate!
 Makes no effort to search as well!
 The unassuming, introvert still prefers to be totally invisible behind a self-imposed exile!
 Never bothered to write a book, although he aids others to do so without getting any credits.